saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

     SaltRenderError: Jinja variable 'None' has no attribute 'get'

 ```
-In a very big template, this will keep you busy for quite some time.
+This can keep you busy for quite some time.
 But due to the extra’s we put in, trailing the proxy log will give us some clues to work with:

 ```
 / # tail -f /var/log/salt/proxy | grep 'debugging'